AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 - WebSockets (fom Markus Sattler, via Library Manager)
 - ArduinoJson (via Library Manager).

-In the main programmyou have to change the WLAN informatiom to allow the ESP32 to connect to you WLAN netweork.
+In the main programmyou have to change the WLAN informatiom to allow the ESP32 to connect to you WLAN network.

 ```
 const String hostname  = "NMEA2000-Gateway";    //Hostname for network discovery